glomex/gcdt-docs/docs/40_ramuda.md

 Similarly, you can have your functions execute in response to events that happen in the AWS ecosystem, such as S3 uploads, Kinesis streams, and SNS messages, etc..

-In your gcdt_<env>.json config file, define your event sources and the function you wish to execute.
-For instance, this will execute your AWS Lambda function in response to new objects in your my-bucket S3 bucket.
+In your gcdt_<env>.json config file, define your event sources.
+The following sample config will execute your AWS Lambda function in response to new objects in your my-bucket S3 bucket.
 Note that your function must accept event and context parameters.

 ``` json
 ...